Waleed Aly: Media

 During his time as head of public affairs for the Islamic Council of Victoria, and a member of its executive committee, Aly was regularly interviewed on current affairs and news programs.
 His social and political commentary has appeared in newspapers including The Guardian, The Australian, The Australian Financial Review, The Sydney Morning Herald and The Age.
-Currently he is a fortnightly columnist for Fairfax Media.
 In searching for reasons behind the suicide attacks in central London on 7 July 2005, Aly reminded readers of the Quranic passage, Do not let the injustice of others lead you into injustice.

 Aly was the host of ABC TV's Big Ideas program on ABC1 and ABC News 24.
 He has been a regular guest co-host on The Conversation Hour with Jon Faine on 774 ABC Melbourne and The Project on Channel 10 and also was a regular panel member and producer on Salam Cafe, a weekly program presented by young members of Melbourne's Muslim community and produced by RMITV first for C31 Melbourne and later for SBS.
-He has appeared as a panellist on ABC TV's Q&A program, and has been an occasional co-host on the ABC's News Breakfast.
+He has also appeared as a panellist on ABC TV's Q&A program, and has been an occasional co-host on the ABC's News Breakfast.

-In December 2014, Aly resigned as ABC Radio National (RN) Drive host to become the permanent co-host of Channel Ten's The Project, starting on 26 January 2015.
-He returned to ABC RN in April 2015 to co-host The Minefield, in addition to his role on The Project for Channel Ten.
+He was the inaugural host of RN Drive on ABC Radio National (RN) in January 2012.
+In December 2014, Aly resigned from the ABC in order to become the permanent co-host of Channel Ten's The Project, starting on 26 January 2015.
+He returned to ABC RN in April 2015 to co-host The Minefield with Scott Stephens, in addition to his role on The Project for Channel Ten.

 In November 2015, Aly criticised the extremist group Islamic State of Iraq and the Levant in a four-minute monologue titled "What ISIL wants" on The Project in the wake of the November 2015 Paris attacks, labelling them as "bastards" and calling for no one to fear them, because "they are weak".
 The video, written by Aly and producer Tom Whitty, was posted online and received 13 million views within a day.

 As of 2023, Aly continues to co-host The Minefield, along with religion and ethics commentator Scott Stephens and an expert studio guest each week, and continues his role on The Project.
+He also writes for The Sydney Morning Herald.

-Awards
+In June 2025, The Project was cancelled by Network 10, with Aly subsequently leaving the network.